smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/COPY_SYNTAX.md

 !!! warning "__Warning__"
     - A Pandas DataFrame must be converted to JSON before being wrapped in the __COPY__ clause.
+    - Converted JSON variable must be enclosed with double quotes inside the __COPY__ clause.
     - __${variable_name}__ should be followed by the __%thanosql__.